BXING2/computer-vision/ImageGeneration/README.md

 ## General
-This example demonstrates training uni-agent system using reinforcement learning algorithms.
+This example demonstrates image generations using diffusion models.

 ## Dataset
 The simulation environment is Inverted Double Pendulum of gymnasium from OpenAI.
 The observations are 9 dimensional which consider the cart position/velocity, cart-pole angle/angle velocity, pole-pole angle/angle velocity, etc. The actions are 1 dimensional which consider the force applied on the cart.
 The reward consists of three parts: (1) alive bonus accounts for how long the system survives, (2) distance penalty accounts for the penalty from the second pendulum movements, (3) velocity penalty accounts for the penalty from large angular velocities.